DannyFirmin/comp1110-homework/src/comp1110/homework/J02/SimpleInt.md

 * it divides `i` by `3`
 * it prints out `i`

-Test your solution using the `SimpleInt` test.
+Test your solution using the `J02` test.

 Once you have it working, add and commit your work.